Founder of the Servants of the Sick (1550-1614)

 + A giant of a man (he was 6’6” tall), Camillus also had a quick temper.
 A gambling addiction left him all but destitute and he developed a painful ulcer on his right leg which never healed and caused him pain for the rest of his life.

 + When he was at his lowest point, he met a Capuchin Franciscan friar who helped Camillus turn his life around.
 Camillus eventually decided to dedicate his life to serving Christ in the sick-poor.

 + After being ordained a priest, Camillus gathered together a group of disciples, forming a new religious community—the Order of Servants of the Sick (the “Camillians”).
-Camillus was known for his charity toward the sick, but also was a gifted nurse who demanded cleanliness and technical knowledge from the members of his community.
+Camillus was known for his charity toward the sick, but also a gifted nurse who was demanded cleanliness and technical knowledge from the members of his community.

 + Saint Camillus de Lellis died in 1614 and was canonized in 1746.
 He is honored a patron saint of nurses and of all who serve the sick.